vugar-n/jang_homelab/README.md

 RHCSA/RHCE Automated Homelab Configurator
 =========================================

 This is a linux homelab configurator based on lab scenarios in seventh edition of Michael Jang's RHCSA/RHCE book.
 In this repository, all shell scripts are written in bash.

+*Disclaimer: This homelab configurator and/or this repository is not affiliated, endorsed, or sponsored by Michael Jang, Alessandro Orsaria, or McGraw-Hill Global Education Holdings, LLC, McGraw-Hill School Education Holdings, LLC, or one of their affiliated companies ("MHE" or "us" or "we").*

 > ## **WARNING:**
 > **YOU MAY LOSE ALL YOUR DATA IF YOU ATTEMPT TO USE THIS CONFIGURATOR WITHOUT READING THE PREREQUISITES AND EXPECTATIONS BELOW.**